jankeromnes/terraforming-mars-bot/README.md

 }
 ```

+> 💡 Feel free to inspect the `game` object, for example with `console.log(game)`, as it holds all the interesting details about the game in progress.

 4. Test your bot by starting a new game of Terraforming Mars, and make your bot play it:

 - `node start-game`: Start a new game, and outputs a player link